ISR Community: Scientists Without Borders®

 The ISR offers community members a free, digital hub for scenario planning and open-call readiness exercises to help scientists prepare by connecting, collaborating, and analyzing how they would apply their research in different disasters.

-• Develop in your field through knowledge sharing, networking, and community connections.
+• Develop in your field through knowledge sharing, networking, and community connections; and

 • Ensure you do not miss any critical crisis communication updates.